IndyCar touts positive gains as season heads to climax

 “We believe IndyCar is the most compelling form of motorsport on the planet, and I think that’s more true, more defensible every year,” series CEO Mark Miles said.
 “We just keep getting better, the racing improves, it’s more competitive, and it’s all done while being very attentive to managing costs for the teams.
 I’m also delighted to say that in almost every metric, our marketing and promotional and commercial initiatives are growing the sport and ultimately attracting more fans.”

-IndyCar this year had just one broadcast partner, the NBC Sports Group, which helped its continued renaissance.
+IndyCar this year had just one broadcast partner, NBC Sports Group, which helped its continued renaissance.
 While nowhere near its heyday of the 1980s and early 1990s, the series has gained stability that is being openly celebrated this weekend in the long-awaited return to Laguna Seca.
 The track was one of the most popular on the circuit until it was dropped after the 2004 race.

 But there’s a boost in energy over what is still to come for the series, and that includes McLaren’s participation next season, a windscreen that will protect the cockpit beginning next year and a hybrid system that will be implemented when the new engine formula is introduced in 2022.
 IndyCar wants less downforce by 2022 and is aiming for over 900 horsepower.